baratine/bartil/README.md

 Bache is a Baratine service that exposes common data structures as a service.
-Bache provides a map, list, tree, string, and counter types that are callable from any client supporting WebSockets or HTTP.
+Bache provides a map, list, tree, string, and counter type that are callable from any client supporting WebSockets or HTTP.
 You can store any object as both the key or value field in the map, list, and tree data types.